kuleshov-group/PlantCaduceus/README.md

     - Trained on sequences of length 512bp, with a model size of 256 and 32 layers.

-## Fine-tune PlantCaduceus
+## Training an XGBoost classifier using PlantCaduceus embeddings
-We fine-tuned the PlantCaduceus by training an XGBoost model on top of the embedding for each task.
-The fine-tuning script is available in the `src` directory.
+We trained an XGBoost model on top of the PlantCaduceus embedding for each task to evaluate its performance.
+The script is available in the `src` directory.
 The script takes the following arguments:

 ```
 python src/fine_tune.py \